ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-here ara no breaks on this lo­
+ere ara no breaks on this lo­
 comotive.
 When he stops, the locomotive
 must run back.
 How shall a mr»n usa
 these two months of 1he year which he